shpilu/cloriConf/README.md

 ```
 ## Installation<div id="#installation"></div>

-Before installation, you must be sure that
+Before installation, you have to confirm that
   * CloriConf currently has passed the test in Linux operation system **only**.
-To support other OS, you may need to change CMakeLists.txt and some codes.
+To support other OS, you may need to modify CMakeLists.txt and do some other coding work.
   * CloriConf is not a fully self-contained library, which has dependency on RapidJSON(for json support) and zookeeper(for zookeeper support).
-To simplify installation of cloriConf, function for json/zookeeper parser is disabled by default.
+To simplify the installation of cloriConf, function for json/zookeeper parser is disabled by default.
 To install cloriConf, you can run the following command in root path of cloriConf source code:
 ```C++
 // (without support for JSON-style and zookeeper parser)